kathan5550/BlogPoster_App/README.md

 ### 5. API Endpoint URLs
 Make sure to replace https://jsonplaceholder.typicode.com/ with your actual base URL in RetrofitInstance.kt.
 Additionally, adjust the endpoint URLs in BlogPost.kt to match your API's endpoint structure.

+This setup enables your "BlogPost" Android app to communicate with your RESTful API, allowing users to perform CRUD operations on blog posts using Retrofit and Kotlin.

+Make sure to handle network callbacks and errors appropriately in your app's logic to provide a smooth user experience.

 ## License
 This project is licensed under the MIT License.